 Based on Subaru Forester 2.5X

-The Subaru Forester, a successful small SUV/wagon since 1998, was redesigned last year.
-This generation is larger and more similar to all the other car-based compact SUVs out there, including the Ford Escape and Honda CR-V. It seats five people and has standard all-wheel drive.There are no signif...
+The Subaru Forester, a successful small SUV/wagon, competes against other car-based compact SUVs including the Ford Escape and Honda CR-V. It seats five people and has standard all-wheel drive.New for 2012For 2012, all Foresters have a standard height-adjustable front passenger seat.
+A new navig...
 Read Full Report

 What We Like